srinath9/engineering_take_home/README.md

+I have developed all the required components, including the API, SQL, React UI, and test scripts, as per the task requirements.

 In the user interface I have given option to select client from drop down to create building

 This is the base repository for the SWE full-stack technical assessment take-home for candidates applying to Perchwell.